benhook1013/space-game/README.md

 - Single endless level with quick restart
 - Player health displayed in the HUD and reduced on collision
 - Local high score stored on device using `shared_preferences`
-- Basic sound effects with a mute toggle
+- Basic sound effects with a mute toggle accessible from menu and HUD
 - Pause, resume or return to the menu via overlays (including game over screen)
 - Keyboard controls for desktop playtests
 - Game works offline after the first load